 Jonathan Colburn –North Mecklenburh High School Ceramics Instructor and Fine Arts Dept. Chair.

 $100 cancellation fee within two weeks of the program (paid for by the school…ASC will not cover this cost).

-With written agreement from Clayworks program coordinator (Susan Hughes) and ASC program coordinator (Erin Elliot) program dates and times can be rescheduled after the initial contract is submitted.
+With written agreement from Clayworks program coordinator and ASC program coordinator program dates and times can be rescheduled after the initial contract is submitted.

-Any changes outside of the contract that are not approved by Ms. Hughes and Ms. Elliot (including spontaneous changes of times and length of program) will result in a $50 fee. (paid by the school/teacher…ASC will not cover this cost.)
-Even if the program still occurs.
+Any changes outside of the contract the day of the scheduled session that are not approved in advance will result in a $50 fee. (paid by the school/teacher…ASC will not cover this cost.)